manishkharthik/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. The student search operations should return results within 2 seconds.
+5. First time users should be able to add a student record within 5 minutes of first using the system.
+6. System should be able to provide clear validation messages for required fields.
+7. System should be accessible for users with visual impairments (older tutors with difficulty reading).
+8. The system should be up during peak tutoring hours i.e 3pm - 9pm.

 *{More to be added}*